misterhoughton/wdio-lit/README.md

         npm run test:e2e

 A preferable approach when testing multiple components within a single context.
-I've found it significantly more straightforward to develop tests using this method.
-Elements (particularly inputs) are easier to target and manipulate and the overall application state can be easily reset using the `browser.refresh()` command.
+WDIO is particularly well-suited to develop tests in this manner.
+Elements (particularly inputs) are easier to target and manipulate than in the component tests and the overall application state can be easily reset using the `browser.refresh()` command.

 Testing an application using WDIO in this way requires that the static application code is built before test execution.
 The static files are then served via the [WDIO Static Server](https://webdriver.io/docs/static-server-service/) service (see `wdio.e2e.conf` for implementation details) and targeted by the tests.